Palantir555/palantir555.github.io/_posts/2016-05-23-reversing-huawei-3-sniffing.md

 ![Router Sticker - Anotated](http://i.imgur.com/ATznq7F.png)

 The WiFi password is the 'unique piece of data', and the computer printing the stickers in the factory is the 'external entity'.
-Both need to know the default WiFi credentials, so the engineer needs to decide how to coordinate them.
+Both the firmware and the computer need to know the default WiFi credentials, so the engineer needs to decide how to coordinate them.
 Usually there are 2 options available:

 1. The same algorithm is implemented in both the device and the computer, and its input parameters are known to both of them